The dovetail joint is a classic woodworking joint that is known best for its use with drawers. But that’s not the only reason to use this joint.

 There are methods to filling dovetail gaps that include making small wedges, or using sanding dust and glue.

-If you’re interested in a quality set of plans for a sled with a dovetail attachment, plus a guide on the process using the attachment to make your first dovetail joints, check out the latest version of Wood Shop Essentials.
+If you’re interested in a quality set of plans for a sled with a dovetail attachment, plus a guide on the process using the attachment to make your first dovetail joints, check out this table saw sled, and this dovetail attachment for it.

 Here’s the first box I built with the dovetail attachment, and before this I had only attempted dovetails one time.
 This goes to show, with the right jig, you really can take years off your learning curves.